microsoft/dicom-server/docs/ExceptionHandling.md

 ### The Dicom server code follows below pattern for handling exceptions
 - All DicomServerExceptions are handled in middleware [ExceptionHandlingMiddleware](../src/Microsoft.Health.Dicom.Api/Features/Exceptions/ExceptionHandlingMiddleware.cs).
 These exceptions are mapped to the right status code and response body.
-- All unexcepted exception are logged and mapped to 500 server error.
+- All unexcepted exceptions are logged and mapped to 500 server error.